Lab41/Redwood/README.md

 In addition to generating a score for each file, a Filter can optionally create one or more "Discovery" functions.
 A Discovery function is a function that allows the user of the Filter to explore the data beyond just deriving a score.
 It is common for a Discovery function to also be used in the calculations for file scoring -- the Redwood model just provides a structured way for the developer to make that function available to the end user.

 ####Writing your own Filter
 Your filter should inherit from the base class RedwoodFilter in redwood.filters.redwood_filter.
 You must override those functions that raise a "NotImplementedError".
+To assist in writing your own filter, look at the sample filters (locality_uniqueness and file_prevalence) in the Filters directory.

 - If you are using the Redwood Shell, any Filter placed in the Filters directory will be automatically imported into the application.
 - All discovery functions should be preceded by "discover_" in their name so that during introspection a developer knows which functions are intended for discovery